Antar (Rimsky-Korsakov): Dargomyzhsky and the Five

 As was their practice at that time, other members of the nationalists' circle readily helped Rimsky-Korsakov in composing Antar.
 Their music helped to influence him, as well.
 Rimsky-Korsakov wrote that he was influenced when he composed the Antar theme by themes from César Cui's opera William Ratcliff.
-He borrowed Gul Nazar's theme, as well as the other purely cantabile themes, from Salvador Daniel's Collection of Algerian melodies, a copy of which Alexander Borodin happened to possess.
+He borrowed Gül Nazar's theme, as well as the other purely cantabile themes, from Salvador Daniel's Collection of Algerian melodies, a copy of which Alexander Borodin happened to possess.

 Rimsky-Korsakov mentioned receiving the principal theme of the fourth movement from Alexander Dargomyzhsky; Dargomyzhsky, in turn, had taken it from Khristianovich's collection of Arab melodies.
-While Rimsky-Korsakov also claimed that Dargomyzhsky also supplied the opening theme of the Adagio and that he retained Dargomyzhsky's original harmonization of this theme. he is being overly modest.
+While Rimsky-Korsakov also claimed that Dargomyzhsky also supplied the opening theme of the Adagio and that he retained Dargomyzhsky's original harmonization of this theme, he is being overly modest.
 The autograph copy of this melody with Dargomyzhsky's harmonization is preserved in the Houghton Library of Harvard University.
 It shows that Rimsky not only did not use Dargomyzhsky's harmonization but altered the melody as well.

 One member of "The Five" conspicuously absent was Mily Balakirev.
 Rimsky-Korsakov wanted independence from Balakirev's influence, which he now found despotic and burdensome.
 Antar marked a cooling-off of their relationship.
 Balakirev's lack of enthusiasm with Antar's progress probably did not help.
 While the completed first and fourth movements won praise from the rest of "The Five", Balakirev "approved them with reservations."